Norman's request for help with her relationship, and Elly's advice

-Well my ex is a women I love with all my heart, we have 2 children together, 8 months and 3 years.
+Well, my ex is a woman I love with all my heart, we have 2 children together, 8 months and 3 years.
 She suffered anxiety and depression since a kid and had suicide attempts before I met her.
 Had postnatal depression with both children and we have had a lot of other problems too, made homeless and money troubles.
 We moved in to our new flat in June and things were going well.

 When baby was 4 months old my ex Hayley started to do modelling again, she totally changed.
 She was only ever happy when doing modelling, was doing it far to much.
 She wasn't getting paid for it.
 She would do what she could to go out on a shoot and posted all her pics on Facebook.
 She ended up becoming addicted to Facebook and couldn't put her phone down.
 She was constantly checking for comments and was getting loads of attention from men that only wanted 1 thing.

 She started neglecting the kids, if they asked for juice, she wouldn't answer them almost as if she didn't hear them.
 Then when she did answer, she would shout and swear at them.
 She neglected the house, it was always a state.

 She hardly ever got dressed unless she was going out on a photo shoot.
 She started making me suspicious about the way she was acting.
 She put her foot in it one day so I checked her mobile phone and found explicit txts to and from a bloke she had started to talk to on Facebook.
 She was supposed to be going on a shoot the day after I found these txts, but when I read the txts I realised it wasn't a shoot at all, she was meeting this bloke.

 Things were already bad before I found the txts.
 She had been involved with another bloke who was at the shoots as I also see messages to her mate saying this bloke was getting obsessive and sending message after message.